Compute

 Adds a whitelist of background processes to be cleared.

-Deletes a whitelist of background processes to be cleared.
+Deletes the whitelist of background processes to be cleared.

-Adds a whitelist of background apps that will automatically start.
+Adds a whitelist of third-party applications that will automatically start in the background.

-Deletes a whitelist of background apps that will automatically start.
+Deletes the whitelist of third-party applications that will automatically start in the background.

 Constraints